vigkneshvr/RoPE-and-GQA-addition-to-minGPT2/README.md

 The two things modified are as follows:
 1) Rotary Posiiton Embeddings (RoPE)- replace the existing absolute position embeddings with a relative position embedding that rotates small segments of each key and query vector.
 [Su et al. 2021](https://arxiv.org/pdf/2104.09864.pdf)
-2) Grouped Query Attention (GQA)- it enables the model to use less memory and run faster
+2) Grouped Query Attention (GQA)- it enables the model to use less memory and run faster [Ainslie et al. 2023](https://arxiv.org/pdf/2305.13245.pdf)

 **Dataset:**
 The dataset used for this is a collection of the complete works of Shakespeare.
 The dataset file is input.txt, and is around 1.1MB in size.